spujadas/departure-python/docs/index.md

 Get API keys for the transport operators you want to get information from:

 - National Rail –  Register for access to the National Rail Enquiries OpenLDBWS at http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/, you will receive an email containing a token.
+- Nederlandse Spoorwegen – Sign up on the NS API portal at https://apiportal.ns.nl/, register for the Ns-App product (https://apiportal.ns.nl/products), and retrieve your API key from your profile page.
 - **TODO**

 Install Python.